djbritt/youtube-autoplay-chrome-extension/README.md

 This detects when a video is done, and clicks the next button for you.

 This is somewhat finicky, because I have hard coded xpath's, but as for now it's working.
 January 2024

+#Installation

+Download both files, enable chrome extension developer mode, click the button that says load unpacked, and load the folder containing only these 2 files.